flowr-analysis/flowr/wiki/Linting and Testing.md

 We have several workflows defined in [.github/workflows](../.github/workflows/) (with the core setup of node and R being outsourced to [.github/actions/setup](../.github/actions/setup)).
 We explain the most important workflows in the following:

-- [run.yaml](../.github/workflows/run.yaml) is a [reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) that we use *whenever* we want to run a *flowR* npm script in the pipeline (furthermore, this hides necessary extra steps for coverage, documentation, and benchmarks).
 - [qa.yaml](../.github/workflows/qa.yaml) is the main workflow which will run different steps depending on several factors.
 It is responsible for:
   - running the [functionality](#functionality-tests) and [performance tests](#performance-tests)
     - uploading the results to the [benchmark page](https://flowr-analysis.github.io/flowr/wiki/stats/benchmark) for releases